Associate in Fine Arts Degree - Visual Art Emphasis

 Electives:

-Select studio art courses from at least two of the following disciplines in consultation with an art faculty member: 1
+Select studio art courses from at least two of the following disciplines in consultation with an academic advisor.
+1

 Painting I